$(A_\infty,2)$-categories and relative 2-operads

 We require the composition maps to satisfy an associativity condition, expressed by the commutativity of the following diagram for every choice of (a) a sequence of objects $M_0,\ldots,M_r \in \Ob$, (b) further sequences $N_0^i=M_{i-1},N_1^i,\ldots,N_{s_i}^i=M_i$ for every $i$, and (c) 1-morphisms $L_{ij}^k\colon N_{j-1}^i\to N_j^i$:

 $\triangle$ \end{definition}

-\begin{remark} Note that, in the middle vertical map we implicitly use the swap maps of the tensor product of free modules.
-We also use the natural, strictly associative map which is the composition of the map induced from the inclusion $X\times_Z Y\to X\times Y$ and the K\"{u}nneth isomorphism on the chain level. \end{remark}
+\begin{remark} Note that in the middle vertical map we implicitly use the swap maps of the tensor product of free modules.
+We also use the natural, strictly associative map which is the composition of the map induced from the inclusion $X\times_Z Y\to X\times Y$ and the Alexander--Whitney map. \end{remark}

 We finally come to the definition that is one of the main contributions of this paper:

 \begin{definition} An \emph{$R$-linear $(A_\infty,2)$-category} is an $R$-linear category over the relative 2-operad $\bigl((\ol\cM_r),(\ol{2\cM}_\bn)\bigr)$. $\triangle$ \end{definition}